 Is a charitable gift annuity right for you?

-A charitable gift annuity may be a good option if you want an immediate charitable deduction, but also want to secure a source of lifetime income for yourself and another beneficiary.
-It is also a good option if you want to eliminate potential capital gains tax and support a charity with a significant donation.
+Charitable gift annuities, as with all things, have benefits and risks.
+Fox example, future income payments are subject to the ability of the charity to pay claims, inclusive of all assets, not just those in the reserve account; so if a charity is small or not yet well established, their ability to make payments in the future may be in question.
+On the other hand, a charitable gift annuity may be a good option if you want an immediate charitable deduction but also want to secure a source of lifetime income for yourself and another beneficiary.
+It may also be a good option if you want to manage potential capital gains tax and support a charity with a significant donation.
+Consult a financial professional to help determine what's best for you.